Tamika Galanis Tamika Galanis

 About

-Tamika Galanis is a documentarian and multimedia visual artist.
-A Bahamian native, Tamika’s work examines the complexities of living in a place shrouded in tourism’s ideal during the age of climate concerns.
-Emphasizing the importance of Bahamian cultural identity for cultural preservation, Tamika documents aspects of Bahamian life not curated for tourist consumption to intervene in the historical archive.
-This work counters the widely held paradisiacal view of the Caribbean, the origins of which arose post-emancipation through a controlled, systematic visual framing and commodification of the tropics.
+Tamika Galanis is a Bahamian-American documentarian and multimedia visual artist, whose work considers the contentious relationship between historical documentary accounts of the Caribbean and lived experience.
+With current climate crises in mind, her work emphasizes the importance of archival futurities for cultural preservation and focuses on documenting aspects of Bahamian life not curated for tourist consumption.
+This work counters the widely held paradisiacal view of the Caribbean, which was established through a controlled, systematic, commodification of the Tropics and maintained by the historic archive.